-Ah, bread.
-If there's one food many of us have a love/hate relationship with, it's this one.
-But you may be wondering: How much bread per day is healthy?
+Many of us have a love/hate relationship with bread, so you may be wondering: How much bread per day is healthy?

 According to the U.S. Department of Agriculture (USDA), bread falls into the grain group.
 This group includes all foods based on wheat, barley, oats or any other cereal grain.
 Other foods in the grain group include pasta, oatmeal and rice.